Determining the Digital Investment Question in the Boardroom

 While finite resources often constrain the options available to respond to these questions, boards can take several steps as they assess the level and velocity of digital investment:

-Companies supported by boards with three or more digitally savvy directors report higher profit margins, revenue growth, return on assets and market capitalization.
+Companies supported by boards with three or more digitally savvy directors report higher profit margins, revenue growth, return on assets and market capitalisation.
 Boards should look at the extent to which digital savviness is present in their oversight processes.
 In addition, every board should have access to digital experience, whether it’s from a director at the table or a board adviser.

 The board should focus the digital investment discussion by asking the tough questions about what is really happening in the company and industry around the customer experience and how it’s being improved both now and in the future.
 The traditional discussion around understanding the overall strategy as a context for identifying the technology and other resources needed to execute it may be too introspective in today’s environment.
 Data and metrics around customer satisfaction and loyalty, innovation, and speed to market relative to competitors may present a more insightful basis for discussion.

-The board’s primary interest is ensuring management digitizes new and enhanced products and services to strengthen customer engagement and relationships and deploys digital technologies to improve operational performance and information for decision-making.
+The board’s primary interest is ensuring management digitises new and enhanced products and services to strengthen customer engagement and relationships and deploys digital technologies to improve operational performance and information for decision-making.
 This conversation should be grounded in business realities, meaning innovation is bound in a finite way to the physical, financial and human capital available.
 The chair should allocate sufficient agenda time to discuss innovation strategy and culture and encourage open discussion on direction and progress.
 The dialogue should be supported with appropriate innovation-specific metrics that tell the full story regarding growth strategy performance relative to competitors, feedback on the customer experience, return on innovation investments, and effectiveness of the company’s innovation culture and capabilities.

 Customer experience plays a critical role in a company’s success.
 Today’s customers are buying based on their experiences with a company and whether a product or service aligns with their personal values, including access, inclusivity, sustainability and trust.
 Speed to market is paramount in the digital age.
-Agile organizations and cultures embrace a discipline around the customer experience — for example, blending institutional knowledge with digital perspectives to channel technology initiatives to improve the customer experience continuously by connecting the decision-making process to customer value.
+Agile organisations and cultures embrace a discipline around the customer experience — for example, blending institutional knowledge with digital perspectives to channel technology initiatives to improve the customer experience continuously by connecting the decision-making process to customer value.
 This, in turn, drives resource allocation decisions.
 There are several things directors should look for in this regard, including anchoring the discussion to brand purpose, using customer insights to drive improvement efforts, designing for customer trust, and obtaining comprehensive input across the C-suite.

 There’s nothing worse for a brand than to drive demand but fail to deliver.
 The board should ensure sufficient attention is given to managing supply constraints and avoiding supply chain disruptions, so that digital investments pay off.
 This may entail closer attention to inventory management and demand forecasting.